Soft and Fluffy Sourdough Pumpkin Pancakes

 2. In a large mixing bowl, whisk together flour, salt, sugar, pumpkin pie spice, baking powder and baking soda.

-3. In another small bowl, whisk together the milk, pumpkin puree, vanilla extract, sourdough discard, and egg until frothy.
+3. In another small bowl, whisk together the buttermilk, pumpkin puree, vanilla extract, sourdough discard, and egg until frothy.

 4. Add in the cooled melted butter to the wet ingredients, mixing until combined, then add the dry ingredients, mixing well.